BioParker/PipelineScomatic/README.md

   * ref_genome: Path to reference genome used for mapping
   * rna_editing: Path to file containing RNA editing genome positions, comes with SComatic (uses params.scomatic as initial path so should not need changing unless the file is manually relocated)
-  * pons: Path to PoNs file, comes with SComatic, comes with SComatic (uses params.scomatic as initial path so should not need changing unless the file is manually relocated)
+  * pons: Path to PoNs file, comes with SComatic (uses params.scomatic as initial path so should not need changing unless the file is manually relocated)

 ### Script options